German (GERM)

 GERM 201.
 Intermediate German.
 1 Unit.

 GERM 201L.
-Intermediate German I. 1 Unit.
+Intermediate German Practice I. 1 Unit.

-Provides students the opportunity to strengthen and expand basic language skills for more diversified and complex communicative purposes.
-This course will focus on expanding students’ active vocabulary and on strengthening skills in grammatically correct oral and written discourse.
-Prerequisite: GERM 102L or appropriate placement score or permission of instructor.
-Offered every fall semester.
-Not available to native speakers.
+This course aims to strengthen and expand students’ basic language skills for more diversified and complex grammatical structures.
+This course will focus on strengthening skills in grammatically correct oral and written discourse.
+Prerequisite: GERM 102L, or appropriate placement score, or Instructor's permission.
+Offered every Spring semester.
+Note: Not available to native German speakers.
+GERM 201L and GERM 202L can be taken out of sequence.

 GERM 202L.
-Intermediate German II.
+Intermediate German Practice II.
 1 Unit.

 GERM 203B.
 Transcultural Migrations: Africa in Western Cultures.
 1 Unit.